helmet33/python-intro/README.md

 1. Go to [this webpage](http://www-personal.umich.edu/~jlawler/wordlist.html) and download the text file containing English words.

 1. Read [Section 7.2.
-Reading and Writing Files](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files) from the Python Tutorial.

-1. Write a script to open the text file and print the first ten lines to the terminal.
+Reading and Writing Files](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files) from the Python Tutorial, and write a script to open the text file and print the first ten lines to the terminal.

 1. Read [Section 3.1.2.
 Strings](https://docs.python.org/3/tutorial/introduction.html#lists) and adapt your script to print the first ten words of length three from the file to the terminal.